haytona/PS4KeypadShield/README.md

 ![PS4](docs/assets/Sony-PlayStation-4-wController.jpg) \+ ![Arduino Leonardo](docs/assets/ARDU-04-web.jpg) \= ![trophy](docs/assets/Silver_trophy2.png)

+This builds on the back of the [PS4Arduino](https://github.com/Flamethr0wer/PS4Arduino/) project which has a great video to explain its back story: [https://www.youtube.com/watch?v=xxhVH7Ijhp0](https://www.youtube.com/watch?v=xxhVH7Ijhp0).
+I used that project to script a trophy and explored making it more interactive which I've done with one of the many LCDKeypadSheilds available which is a cheap way to get a 1602 display and a few buttons.

+The biggest challenge I had was executing a series of steps over and over while allowing it to be cancelled by pressing a button.
+Turns out this is quite a jump from using `delay(1000)` everywhere.
+Delay is blocking so your Arduino will not respond to inputs on the buttons, the alternative is to use timers which keeps it responsive but makes it more complicated to run the script.
+Timers and state machines work well however it made writing the script complicated.

 ## Step-by-step

 This section is a step-by-step guide for people newer to the Arduino ecosystem.
 It will guide you through getting the required software to flash your Arduino and control your PS4.